 Section 3 of Table 5.2 also shows the added cost of uncertainty for each of the three policies, comparing consumption loss in the scenarios with uncertainty to the deterministic scenarios.
 These results drive the EVPI.
 If there is no policy, uncertainty costs an additional \$72 billion.
 This is because the optimal hedge strategy pursued expensive low-carbon technology and emission reduction investments that turned out to be unnecessary in the absence of policy.
 If there is a 20% cap, uncertainty costs an additional \$32 billion, reducing consumption by 43% compared to when the policy is certain.
 In this case, the hedging strategy also overinvested in low-carbon generation and emissions reductions relative to what was required to meet the 20% cap.
 If it was known ahead of time that the policy would be a 20% cap, it would have been best to pursue 5% low-carbon generation (instead of 20%) and 6% reductions (instead of 18%) in Stage 1.
-If there is a 40% cap, uncertainty.
-In this case the hedging strategy underinvested in low-carbon generation and emissions reductions and overinvested in conventional technologies.
-If it was known ahead of time that the policy would be a 40% cap, it would have been best to pursue 5% low-carbon generation (instead of 20%) and 6% reductions (instead of 18%) in Stage 1.
-If there is a 40% cap, uncertainty.
+If there is a 40% cap, uncertainty costs an additional \$22 billion, reducing consumption by 11% compared to the policy with certainty.
 In this case the hedging strategy underinvested in low-carbon generation and emissions reductions and overinvested in conventional technologies.
 If it was known ahead of time that the policy would be a 40% cap, it would have been best to pursue 35% low-carbon generation (instead of 20%), 51% natural gas (instead of 63%), 14% coal (instead of 17%) and 24% reductions (instead of 18%) in Stage 1.
 The cost of the uncertainty in this case is mainly driven by the overinvestment in conventional generation capacity which cannot be fully utilized in Stage 2 due to the stringent emissions constraint.
 It is very expensive to leave existing (vintage) capacity unused or underutilized.